 - Strengthens the legs.

-- Opens the hips, groins and inner thighs.
+- Helps with mobility in the hips and stretches the inner thighs.

 Watch out for